HTTPArchive/almanac.httparchive.org/src/content/en/2020/security.md

 {{ figure_markup(
   image="security-wordpress-version-evolution-2019-2020.png",
   caption="WordPress version evolution (2019-2020).",
-  description="Stacked bar chart showing the evolution of the versions of WordPress installations from November 2019 until October 2020 for the actively maintained branches of wordpress (4.9, 5.1, 5.2, 5.3, 5.4 and 5.5).
+  description="Stacked bar chart showing the evolution of the versions of WordPress installations from November 2019 until August 2020 for the actively maintained branches of wordpress (4.9, 5.1, 5.2, 5.3, 5.4 and 5.5).
 In general the chart shows that most installations (approximately 75%) keep updating throughout the year and are now on the latest versions", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTb4PkXuhnxNc-X_Jovx0970pV22ucCnNloa2g8KPMLJmp39E62oSE4XvBlAVSGL0oEEHZa71_bgsV4/pubchart?oid=2139119698&format=interactive", sheets_gid="640505800", sql_file="feature_adoption_by_technology.sql",